California City Immigration Processing Center (CoreCivic)

 Financial Significance

-At stabilized occupancy, California City alone generates approximately $100 million annually for CoreCivic, making it one of the most lucrative single facilities in the private detention industry.
+At stabilized occupancy, California City alone generates approximately $130 million over two years for CoreCivic, making it one of the most lucrative single facilities in the private detention industry.
+It is one of six facilities CoreCivic reactivated in 2025 (others in TX, VA, KS, TN, OK).

 Sources